boboyevum/gitlet/README.md

 ## Overview

 Gitlet is a simplified version-control system inspired by Git.
-It's designed to help you manage and track changes in your codebase.
+It's designed to manage and track changes in your codebase.
 While smaller and simpler than Git, Gitlet provides essential version-control features, making it a useful tool for understanding fundamental version-control concepts.

 ## Project Description